User Agreement - PayPal Payment Agreement for Pre-approved Payments

-When you establish a Recurring Payment with a third party merchant, you are also entering into a Billing Agreement with PayPal.
-By entering into a Billing Agreement you are authorising PayPal to allow the third party merchant to charge your PayPal account directly.
-PayPal facilitates the transaction between you and the third party merchant, but does not enforce contractual obligations for payment by you or for delivery of goods or services by the third party merchant.
+When you establish a Recurring Payment with a merchant, you are also entering into a Billing Agreement with PayPal.
+By entering into a Billing Agreement you are authorising PayPal to allow the merchant to charge your Nominated Payment Source directly.
+PayPal facilitates the transaction between you and the merchant, but does not enforce contractual obligations for payment by you or for delivery of goods or services by the merchant.

-If the preferred funding source fails (for example, a credit or debit card expires) and your PayPal account cannot complete a transaction in the first instance, it may be used again to try to complete the transaction.
-If the preferred funding source in your PayPal account cannot complete a transaction after repeated attempts, each of the other payment methods available in your PayPal account may be used to try to complete the transaction.
-You will have the ability to disable funding sources for your Recurring Payment, with the exception that if you have one or more credit or debit cards linked to your PayPal account, then at least one of those cards must be enabled for billing.
+If the preferred Payment Method fails (for example, a credit or debit card expires) and your PayPal account cannot complete a transaction in the first instance, it may be used again to try to complete the transaction.
+If the preferred Payment Method in your PayPal account cannot complete a transaction after repeated attempts, each of the other payment methods available in your PayPal account may be used to try to complete the transaction.
+You will have the ability to disable payment methods for your Recurring Payment, with the exception that if you have one or more credit or debit cards linked to your PayPal account, then at least one of those cards must be enabled for billing.

 - Cancelling Recurring Payments

-To cancel a Recurring Payment generally, log into your account, access the "Profile" tab, beneath the "Financial Information" column, click the "My Pre-Approved Payments" link, select and click the relevant merchant and follow the instructions to cancel the payment.
-If your Recurring Payment is not in this column, then access the "History" tab instead of the "Profile" tab and access "Subscriptions" and follow the directions to cancel the payment.
-Recurring Payments may also be referred to as "subscriptions" or "preapproved payments".
+To cancel a Recurring Payment established with a PayPal account, log into your account, access the "Profile" tab, click the “My money” tab, then "My Pre-Approved Payments" link, select and click the relevant merchant and follow the instructions to cancel the payment.
+To cancel a Future Payment, log in to your account, go to “Profile” then click “My settings” and “Change” beside “Log in with PayPal”.
 If you cancel a Recurring Payment you may still be liable to the merchant for the payment and be required to pay the merchant through alternative means.

 - Enhanced Recurring Payments Policy for PayPal’s Website Payments Standard Customers